 But he had to reckon with the militiamen of Upper Canada, still as he wisely kept on his island he felt comparatively safe from attack.
-On the news of McKenzie's proceedings passing through the Province the country rose in arms, and in a few days a force of several thousand militia and volunteers assembled on the bank of the Niagara opposite Navy Island, under the command of Colonel McNabb.
-Artillery was brought up and a heavy fire kept up on the island, which, however, being densely wooded and over a mile away, did not damage the rebels much, and who kept up a fire on the militia, which also was inoperative.
+On the news of Mackenzie's proceedings passing through the Province the country rose in arms.
+In a few days a force of several thousand militia and volunteers assembled on the bank of the Niagara opposite Navy Island, under the command of Colonel McNabb.
+Artillery was brought up, and a heavy fire kept up on the island, which, however, being densely wooded and over a mile away, did not receive much damage.
+The rebels in return kept up a fire on the militia, which also was ineffective.
 One or two men only were killed.
-Colonel McNabb, tired of this sort of warfare, resolved by a bold stroke to capture the rebel steamer, and thus force the evacuation of the island by cutting off their communication with the main land.
+Colonel McNabb, tired of this sort of warfare, resolved by a bold stroke to capture the rebel steamer, and thus force the evacuation of the island by cutting off their communication with the mainland.

 Lieutenant Drew of the Royal Navy offered his services to lead an attack in boats to seize and destroy the Caroline at her wharf at Schlosser.
 This was approved of by Colonel McNabb.
-Lt.
-Drew selected his men and prepared seven boats, which with ten or twelve men in each were rowed across the river, over two miles, in the night of the 28th December.
-The expedition was one extremely hazardous, as in the event of any boat making a mistake she would be caught in the current and inevitably carried over the falls, which roared and smoked like a couple of volcanoes just below their crossing place.
+Lieut.
+Drew selected his men and prepared seven boats, which, with ten or twelve men in each, were rowed across the river, over two miles, on the night of December 28.
+The expedition was an extremely hazardous one for in the event of any boat encountering a mishap it would be caught in the current and inevitably carried over the falls, which roared and smoked like a couple of volcanoes just below their crossing place.
 Drew and his men were of true British oak.
-They were ably and skilfully piloted across to the doomed steamer, where no one ever expected them.
-In a few minutes the gallant Drew with his men were on deck and in possession of the steamer.
+They were ably and skillfully piloted across to the doomed steamer, where no one ever expected them.
+In a few minutes the gallant Drew with his men were on deck and inpossession of the steamer.
 A few men only were on board.
 These were driven on shore, where one man of the rebels was shot-the only casualty.
-The steamer was quickly hauled out into the rapid current, set on fire, and when all in a blaze was cut loose and allowed to drift swiftly to destruction over the tremendous cataract of Niagara.
+The steamer was quickly hauled out into the rapid current, set on fire, and, when all in a blaze, cut loose and allowed to drift swiftly to destruction over the tremendous cataract of Niagara.